Arshiyakb/Monthly-HR-Excel-Dashboard/README.md

 # Monthly-HR-Excel-Dashboard

-includes calculation table of dashboard
+Created an interactive dashboard which include seperate calculation table used in  dashboard